imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

             now the from is of type 'ngForm'
     Refering from using @ViewChild()
     ------------------------------
-    instead fo refering form local ref in template, we can do it from ts also by storring that local ref in other variable.
+    instead fo refering form local ref in template, we can do it from ts also by storing that local ref in other variable.
     @ViewChild() helps to create a local reference for from in ts.
         @ViewChild('f') signupForm: NgForm;
         onSubmit() {